rugbyprof/2143-Object-Oriented-Programming/Assignments/03-H01/README.md

 - You have to use markdown to create your document.
 Why?
 It does syntax highlighting, and makes writing documents easy.
   - [Markdown Getting Started](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
   - [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Here-Cheatsheet)
-- If you use code spaces or download VsCode, you can install plugins to let you convert markdown to pdf, and to allow you to print directly from vscode.
+- If you use code spaces or download VsCode, you can install plugins to let you convert markdown to pdf, and to allow you to print directly from VsCode.